 Most strains of marijuana (photoperiod strains) rely on the amount of light, or their light schedule, to determine when to start making buds.
 Generally, if a marijuana plant receives 14 hours of light a day or more, it will stay in the vegetative stage (it will focus more on growing leaves and stems without any buds).

-“Auto-Flowering” strains of cannabis have different light requirements that Photoperiod strains
+“Auto-Flowering” strains of cannabis have different light requirements than photoperiod strains

 Auto-flowering varieties of marijuana don’t rely on a change in light schedule to determine when to flower.
-These strains (sometimes called “Lowryders") will finish their whole life cycle in two to three months, regardless of how much light they receive a day.
-The next question, then, is how much light to give auto-flowering or Lowryder marijuana plants if you are growing indoors?
+These strains (sometimes called “Lowryders” or by their species name “Ruderalis”) will finish their whole life cycle in two to three months, regardless of how much light they receive a day.
+See a grow journal featuring auto-flowering strains.

 Another consideration when growing auto-flowering plants is what light spectrum to use.

-Normally you would optimally use more blue lights for the vegetative period and more red lights for your plant during the flowering period.
-With auto-flowering strains, you follow the same principle by using the blue lights before the plant has showed signs of it's gender, and then switch to more red lights once you see the first signs of gender.
+Normally with photoperiod plants, you would optimally use more blue lights for the vegetative period and more red lights for your plant during the flowering period.
+With auto-flowering strains, you can follow the same principle by using the blue lights before the plant has shown signs of its gender, and then switch to more red lights once you see the first signs of gender.

-Blue Light for Vegetative – bluish light (like from Metal Halide bulbs or 6500k (blue) fluorescents/CFLs) are a great choice for the vegetative stage (which for auto-flowers is just the first few weeks of life).
+Blue Light for Vegetative – bluish light (like from Metal Halide bulbs or 6500k (blue) fluorescents/CFLs) is a great choice for the vegetative stage, which for auto-flowers is just the first few weeks of life

 HPS grow lights are the most popular grow light for the flowering stage, with good reason.
 They are one of the most efficient grow lights available today (as far as electricity used for density/yields produced – even more efficient than most LED grow lights), they’re cheap to start with, they’re just the right color spectrum for optimal flowering, and they’re more standardized and intuitive to use than many other types of grow lights.
 Learn more about finding the right size HPS for your space